ylxdzsw/Insane.jl/README.md

 A lisp-like syntax for julia that:
 - translate to julia AST at compile time
 - has REPL
-- can be extended by adding custom special form
+- can be extended by adding custom special forms
-- written in itself (bootstrapping)
+- written in itself

 ## installation